-Neck pain (in the cervical spine) is less common than lower back pain (in the lumbar spine), but there are still millions of people experiencing neck pain.
-Most episodes of neck pain will get better with time and can be often addressed with non-surgical or conservative treatments.
-Nevertheless, there are few symptoms that may indicate more serious medical conditions that may require immediate medical attention.
+Most episodes of neck pain will improve with time and can be often addressed with non-surgical and conservative treatments.
+Nevertheless, there are few symptoms that may indicate more serious medical conditions that may require immediate attention.

-- Cervical spine disorders may lead neck stiffness as a result of an underlying disorder in the cervical spine (cervical herniated disc or cervical osteoarthritis).
-Any problem in any area of the spine can lead to muscle spasm and/or stiffness because structures and nerve pathways in the cervical spine are all interconnected.
+- Cervical spine disorders may lead to neck stiffness as a result of an underlying disorder in the cervical spine.

 It is advisable to seek medical attention if your stiff neck symptoms do not subside after one week.
 Immediate medical attention is recommended if neck stiffness occurs after a traumatic injury, or if there are additional more serious symptoms such as a high fever or headache.
 Most cases of stiff neck may be treated within a few days.